BOA401M3 : Advanced Microbiology

 • Apply pruning techniques in commercial fruit crops

-• Describe recent trends in organic farming and pest management
+• Evaluate recent trends in organic farming and pest management

 Course contents